 Changes to Penalties and Licence Sanctions

-From 20 May 2019, changes will apply to penalties and licence sanctions that apply for lower range drink driving offences, and for the offence of driving with the presence of an illicit drug.
+From 20 May 2019, changes apply to penalties and licence sanctions for lower range drink driving offences, and for the offence of driving with the presence of an illicit drug.
 Find out more

 - Offence: First time lower range drink driving

-Penalty: On-the‐spot fine of $561 and immediately lose your licence, which will be suspended for 3 months.
+Penalty: On-the‐spot fine of $561 and immediately lose your licence, which will be suspended for three months.

 - Offence: First time driving with the presence of an illicit drug

 Penalty: Once the offence is confirmed by the laboratory, you will receive a fine of $561.
-Your licence will also be suspended for 3 months.
+Your licence will also be suspended for three months.
 Offenders will typically be notified via mail.